haidog-yaqub/DPMTSE/README.md

 We borrow code from following repos:

  - `Diffusion Schedulers` and `2D UNet` are based on 🤗 [Diffusers](https://github.com/huggingface/diffusers)
- - 16k HiFi-GAN vocoder and AutoencoderKL is borrowed from [AudioLDM](https://github.com/haoheliu/AudioLDM/tree/main)
+ - `16k HiFi-GAN vocoder` is borrowed from [AudioLDM](https://github.com/haoheliu/AudioLDM/tree/main)